Lucky Me (film): Production

 Doris Day had begun to suffer from panic attacks before filming began and continually delayed the project in spite of pressure exerted by Warner Bros.
+Pictures.
 She was also unhappy with the script, writing in her 1976 autobiography Her Own Story: "Robert Cummings, Phil Silvers, Nancy Walker, and Eddie Foy, Jr., were all talented, funny people, but I knew by now that no amount of talent can overcome an inferior script, especially if it is a comedy."
 She considered allowing the studio to suspend her rather than appearing in the film, but on the advice of a friend, she fulfilled her contractual obligation.
 However, the filming process was difficult for her because of the panic attacks.

 Angie Dickinson made her debut in the film after having won the chance as the result of a television contest.
 She has an uncredited bit part in the party scene.
 Cummings' singing voice was provided by Hal Derwin.
 During one of the performances, the Warner Pathé News logo and rooster makes a cameo appearance.
 Although an early announcement promised that the film would be produced in 3-D, it was actually made only in CinemaScope, and was the first musical to use the process.